-Whey protein powder has long been a popular choice for people who wish to incorporate protein powder into their diets.
+Whey protein powder has long been a popular choice for people who wish to incorporate it into their diets.

 As the popularity of hemp protein grows, more and more people are wondering about the compassion of whey protein vs hemp.

-Let’s take a look at the differences between these two types of protein to see which one might be right for you.
+Let’s look at the differences between these two types of protein to see which one might be right for you.

 Why do we need protein?

-Protein is an essential part of a well-balanced diet, and it has a wide range of roles in the body including, growth and development, and it helps with building lean muscle mass.
-Protein is also needed for the production of enzymes, hormones, and other chemicals in the body.
+Protein is an essential part of a well-balanced diet, and it has a wide range of roles in the body, including growth and development, and it helps with building lean muscle mass.
+Protein is also needed to produce enzymes, hormones, and other chemicals in the body.
 (2)

-The current Recommended Dietary Allowance RDA is 0.8 grams of protein per kilogram of body weight (0.36 g/lb) per day.
-This means that a person who weighs 70 kilograms (154 pounds) needs to consume 56 grams of protein per day.
+The current Recommended Dietary Allowance RDA is 0.8 grams of protein per kilogram of body weight (0.36 g/lb) daily.
+This means that a person weighing 70 kilograms (154 pounds) needs to consume 56 grams of protein daily.
 (3)